NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Experimental Setup

-\textbf{Intermediate Hints.} To evaluate the accuracy of the intermediate hints predictions, we extract the \gls{mse}$^{\textbf{t}}$ error distributions of the predicted transformed pointclouds against those of the algorithm at each step of the algorithmic execution.
-We then compare the median and interquartile range (IQR) for the error distributions, as well as the number of outliers for each benchmark and dataset.
-Lower medians and smaller IQRs indicate lower overall error, suggesting better prediction accuracy.
-A smaller number of outliers reflects greater consistency and overall reliability in the model's performance.
-This is critical for both pointcloud registration and for approximating the trajectory of an algorithm.
-In pointcloud registration, consistency and reliability directly impact the accuracy and usability of the models.
-For trajectory approximation, they signify how successfully the NAR-based models have learned to mimic the intermediate algorithmic steps.
-Thus, achieving both low error rates and minimal outliers is essential for optimal performance in these tasks.
+\textbf{Algorithmic Alignment.} To evaluate the accuracy of the intermediate hints predictions, we extract the \gls{mse}$^{\textbf{t}}$ error distributions of the predicted transformed point clouds against those of the algorithm at each step of the neural algorithmic execution.
+We then compare their medians, interquartile range (IQR), and number of outliers for each benchmark and dataset.
+Lower medians and smaller IQRs indicate more accurate predictions, while fewer outliers reflect greater consistency and overall reliability.
+In point cloud registration, these properties directly affect accuracy and usability, while in trajectory approximation, they signify how well NAR-based models mimic the algorithmic steps.

-\textbf{Prediction Accuracy.} We compare the predicted transformed pointclouds from NAR-*ICP and the output of the algorithms against the ground truth, by calculating the \gls{mse}$(\downarrow)$ scores.
-To retrieve the transformed pointclouds from the algorithm and the ground truth, we transform the source pointcloud $P_m$ using the transformation matrices estimated by each.
-To then evaluate our models' performance in identifying correct registration correspondences, we employ several key classification metrics$(\uparrow)$: F1 score (F1), Precision (P), Recall (R), and Balanced Accuracy (A), similar to \citep{mdgat}.
-These metrics, applied to imbalanced binary classification, provide a comprehensive assessment of the models' predictive performance.
+\textbf{Prediction Accuracy.} We compare the predicted transformed point clouds from NAR-*ICP and the output of the algorithms against the ground truth, by calculating the \gls{mse}$(\downarrow)$ scores.
+To retrieve the transformed point clouds from the algorithm and the ground truth, we transform the source point cloud $P_m$ using the transformation matrices estimated by each.
+To then evaluate our models' performance in identifying correct registration correspondences, we employ several key classification metrics $(\uparrow)$: F1 score (F1), Precision (P), Recall (R), and Balanced Accuracy (A), similar to \cite{mdgat}.